-An artist who has long worked with body parts made of oil-painted resin, gypsum or clay, fiberglass, cast polyurethane and other materials for over a decade to create large outdoor sculptures, indoor installations, portrait heads, and self-portraits in many forms, created her own series of family portraits or ‘Family Resemblance‘ from 2006-2008.
+An artist who has long worked with body parts cast in resin, gypsum, clay, fiberglass, polyurethane and other materials to create indoor installations and self-portraits, Nina Levy created her own series of family portraits in ‘Family Resemblance‘ from 2006-2008.

-She has a very impressive education, graduating Phi Beta Kappa and Summa Cum Laude from Yale with a B.A. in English and Art in 1989 and she received a Masters in Fine Arts from The University of Chicago in 1993.
-She’s also the mother of two young boys, whom are frequently the subjects of her recent photographs.
+She has a very impressive education, graduating Phi Beta Kappa and Summa Cum Laude from Yale with a B.A. in English and Art in 1989.and then received a Masters in Fine Arts from The University of Chicago in 1993.
+She’s also the mother of two boys, whom are frequently the subjects of her photographs.
 But these aren’t the kind of family photos you’re used to seeing embellishing hallways and mantels.

-To say that her portraits of herself and her family, consisting largely of her two sons, Archer, now 6 and Ansel, now 2, are bizarre is an understatement.
-Creepy and disturbing may be more appropriate descriptors for some viewers.
+To say that her portraits of herself and her family, consisting largely of her two sons Archer, 6 and Ansel, 2, are bizarre is an understatement.
+Creepy or disturbing may be more appropriate descriptors for some viewers.

 What’s respectable, and certainly unexpected nowadays, is that there is no digital manipulation involved in her photographs.
 She actually sculpts the enlarged body parts or prostheses and then juxtaposes them with her subjects, so that the size relationships you see are actual real physical representations.

-Babies eating babies, children cradling what look like lifeless bodies and small-framed, vulnerable boys sporting hulk-like hands and steroidal limbs are the subjects of some of her these recent photos.
-Here’s a look at much of her family portraits and family resemblance photographs, 2006-2008:
+Babies eating babies, children cradling what look like lifeless bodies and small-framed, vulnerable boys sporting hulk-like hands and steroidal limbs are the subjects of these recent photos.
+Here’s a look at many of her family portraits and family resemblance photographs, taken from 2006-2008:

 Nina explains: “I have been interested in using fragmentation and shifts in scale to explore both discomfort with the human body and with other people”